silverbulletmd/silverbullet/docs/Install/Docker.md

 # Container
 * The container binds to port `3000`, so be sure to port-map that, e.g. via `-p 3000:3000` (note: the first `3000` is the external port)
-* The container uses whatever is volume-mapped to `/space` as the space root folder.
-You can connect a docker volume, or a host folder to this, e.g. `-v /home/myuser/space:/space`
+* The container uses whatever is volume-mapped to `/data` as the data root folder.
+You can connect a docker volume, or a host folder to this, e.g. `-v /home/myuser/silverbullet:/data`
-* SilverBullet will detect the UNIX owner (UID and GID) of the folder mapped into `/space` and run the server process with the same UID and GID so that permissions will just magically work.
+* SilverBullet will detect the UNIX owner (UID and GID) of the folder mapped into `/data` and run the server process with the same UID and GID so that permissions will just magically work.
 If you’d like to override this UID, set the `PUID` and `PGID` environment variables (see [[Install/Configuration]] for details).
 * The Docker image is based on [Alpine](https://alpinelinux.org/).
 If you'd like to install additional packages into it, see [[#Installing additional packages]] below.

 > **note** Note